GeoscienceAustralia/galileoQC/README.md

 # AirGravQC
-A python package to quality check the airborne gravity dataset
+AirGravQC is a python package to quality check the airborne gravity dataset delivered by suppliers.

 **Package Installation and Setup on National Computing infrastructure**